HeuristicPerson/bluetooth_2_hid/README.md

 - Get a [USB-C Data/Power Splitter](https://thepihut.com/products/usb-c-data-power-splitter) and draw power from a dedicated power supply.
 This should ultimately resolve any power-related issues, and your Pi will no longer be dependent on the host's power supply.

 > [!NOTE]
-> The Pi Zero requires 1.2 A for stable operation, the Pi Zero 2 needs 2.0 A and the Pi 4B even 3.0 A, while hosts may typically only supply 0.5 to 0.9 A through USB-A 2.0/3.0 ports.
-However, this may be sufficient depending on the soft- and hardware configuration.
+> The Pi Zero is recommended to have a 1.2 A power supply for stable operation, the Pi Zero 2 requires 2.0 A and the Pi 4B even 3.0 A, while hosts may typically only supply up to 0.5/0.9 A through USB-A 2.0/3.0 ports.
+However, this may be sufficient depending on your specific soft- and hardware configuration.
 For more information see the [Raspberry Pi documentation](https://www.raspberrypi.com/documentation/computers/raspberry-pi.html#power-supply).

 ### 8.2.
 The installation was successful, but I don't see any output on the target device